 On the other hand, the seller should be able to sack the agent for non-performance.
 If the contract is for 60-days with a 14-day “get out of jail free card”, how much more at ease do you think sellers are going to be to enter into and sign a contract?
 Secondly, if the agent is aware that they are not giving the right service, are unable to come up with solutions to problems the sellers are having or are unable to be creative in strategies and marketing to get the property sold, they are going to get the flick.
 If contracts like this existed, don’t you think agents would work harder, but more importantly, educate themselves more to get the job done and become more strategic in their approach to selling?
 Don’t you think relationships will be better relying on action rather that promise?

 The reality is, the seller does not want to sack the agent and the agent does not want to sack the seller.
 That is why it is the perfect storm.
 Sellers have a need to get the property sold, we have a need to make money.
 If both seller and agent are living up to what they should be doing, then 99% of the time things run smoothly, and everyone is happy.
 However, a lock-in contract protects average agents and leads people into a false sense of security.
 So, if the industry is not going to lead by making something like this best practice, YOU can lead by going on the front foot and offering the seller a RISK REVERSAL GUARANTEE.
 I highly recommend you try this strategy, it worked for me.

-If you’re interested in further educating yourself and want to implement simple strategies and systems into your business that will enable you to work more efficiently, earn more business, make more money, and have more time off, make sure you register for my upcoming Real Estate Brilliance seminar.
+If you’re interested in further educating yourself and want to implement simple strategies and systems into your business that will enable you to work more efficiently, earn more business, make more money, and have more time off, make sure you register for my upcoming FREE half-day Real Estate Brilliance webinar.
 You won’t be disappointed, that I can GUARANTEE!